It’s a reasonable expectation to use a tablet that can step in to help make you more productive, and the options for those do vary.

 There is a lot more variety in this product category, with a number of vendors making them.
 Starting with the HP Envy x360, which comes in 13.3-inch and 15.6-inch models.
 Not exactly typical tablet sizes, but you can use them that way anytime you want.
 Other than the screen size difference, they share many of the same specs.

 Lenovo is no stranger to this design philosophy, owing to its Yoga and IdeaPad lines.
 Both are mainly built to flip back a full 360-degrees to make the touchscreens conducive to tablet use.
 Others have a two-piece design that makes the tablet portion thinner and easier to hold.

 Asus is another brand known for bring active in this arena.
 Whether it’s a ZenBook or VivoBook, the company likes the 14-inch screen size.
 They are mainly 360-degree flip designs with vibrant touchscreens.
 Specs vary widely between the different models available, so look out for the best balance of what you need.

 Dell and Acer follow a similar pattern.
 They more often prefer the 360-flip design, and like the others, it’s because they are meant to be laptops first.
 I’ve included the 2-in-1s in this roundup because your idea of a tablet may be different based on your needs.
 They almost always have screens more in line with laptops.
 In fact, you can even 17-inch 2-in-1 laptop/tablet hybrids.

 Getting it done

-It’s important to truly assess what it is you need to do to get your work done.
-Figuring that out makes it easier to figure out what tool will be enough.
+It’s important to truly assess what your work and studies really require.
+When you do, it makes it so much easier to know what tools will fit.
 You may already have a laptop, but not a tablet.
 Or you may have a tablet, and not really want a laptop.
-Whether it’s an outright replacement, or a substitute for specific situations, these devices may be good places to start in finding the right fit.
+Whether it’s an outright replacement, or a supportive substitute for specific situations, these devices may be good places to start in that search.